kiniry/objective-c/s113440/Assignment_2/README.txt

  - ... the built-in methods for logging as compared to the OTLTYAFW.
    (Hint: There is more to the world than printf in logging and debugging.)
-	For logging, Apple has generally just used NSLog for some time, but at 10.4, they decided they could do one better and introduced ASL - Apple System Logger.
-Generally, it's a logging API with all the capabilities of syslog(3) (void syslog(int priority, const char *format, ...) is the format for syslog(3))

- - ... how method overloading works (or doesn't) as compared to the OTLTYAFW.
+/ - ... how method overloading works (or doesn't) as compared to the OTLTYAFW.
 (Hint: Is overloading permitted?
 Is it a best practice?
    What are the pros and cons?)
 	Objective-C does not support method overloading, whereas Java does support having two or more methods within the same class that share the same name - so long as their parameters are different.